-Use this template to drive cross-org product decisions
+Use this lightweight process to drive cross-org product decisions

 There are points in developing a product where a decision needs to be made.
 Here are a few examples:

 We haven't got sustainable growth for this feature.
 Do we kill it?

 We need to expand into our first international market.
 Which do we choose?

 Our competitor launched a killer new feature.
 How do we respond?